Quick start

 open https://github.com/MCPTrustFramework

-Each MCP server can be identified by a DID, with an issuer you can verify.
+Each MCP server identified by a W3C DID, with verifiable controller keys.

-Attach attestations: ownership, environment, assurance level, compliance, reviews.
+Attach attestations: ownership, environment, assurance level, compliance status.

 Discover approved servers and revoke or deprecate them centrally when needed.